Feedback

 Where Should I Report Feedback?

-As a rep, your primary job is to collect academic feedback to take to your course team.
+As a rep, your primary job is to collect academic feedback to take to your course team at SSLGs/SSLCs.
 However, you may also still receive feedback on non-academic issues that are impacting your cohort.
-You can find more examples and information on academic vs. non-academic feedback below:
+Below is a list of feedback items appropriate for an SSLG/SSLC and a flowchart to help you check where you should be reporting the feedback you before you submit it.

 Examples of Academic Feedback